-The first dose should be given at 12-23 months of age.
-Children who are not vaccinated by two years of age can be vaccinated at later visits.
+The first dose should be given at 12-23 months old.
+Children who are not vaccinated by two years old can be vaccinated at later visits.

 Hepatitis A vaccine is recommended for healthy international travelers age 12 months or older; the first dose of Hepatitis A vaccine should be administered as soon as travel is considered.
 A shot called immune globulin (IG) can be considered in addition to hepatitis A vaccine for older adults, immunocompromised persons, and persons with chronic liver disease or other chronic medical conditions who are traveling within two weeks.